GeorginaCarlisle/take-control-frontend-app/README.md

 - The context of the task, is it a step towards a specific goal, a day to day task for a focus area or a miscellaneous task
 - The deadline (if there is one) for the task is displayed, which will include a warning if the deadline is near.
 - The deadline for the linked goal (if there is one), which will include a warning if the deadline is near.
+- The warnings will be highlighted in red for overdue deadlines or amber for deadlines due today or tomorrow.

 Users can adjust the order the tasks are displayed in, by using the order by options found at the top of the backlog list.
 The following options are provided: